alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 Quick and dumb solutions brings to code repetition or offloading responsibility and/or knowledge on the caller.

+**This is where *interactor*'s approach wins**!
+Using organized interactors any step is able to short circuit the whole workflow reporting the error to the caller as a simple return value.
+This is **the point** about the pattern IMO.
+Not code organization, not an object per action, not readability nor easy of discovering.
+To me the whole point is: it's easy to fail, stop the workflow and return from any point without any form of complex collaboration with the call site.

 ## Validations

 This approach does not add anything to validation-related problems.